 – letters to John

-I will address them to my great-grandfather, whom I would have loved to share the stories with.
+I want to find a way to address them to my great-grandfather, whom I would have loved to share the stories with.
 I want to tell him what I brought back, in my heart, from those travels.
 I used to be obsessed with remembering all the places, shops or cafés I had visited, to share them as tips, but it pressured me.
 Instead of slowly digesting the trip after I got home, I would hurry to write it all down and document everything.
-I think I found my way of sharing the stories with you.
+I think I found my way of sharing the stories with you, but I think I need to find the how still.

 I always brought back a souvenir for my greatgrand-mother when I had been travelling, when she was still here.
 Therefore, in a way, I see this as my wee souvenir for him.